cassiekang/IDS706-template/README.md

 4. `.gitignore`: this file is used to specify which files or directories should be excluded from vrsion control when using Git.

-5. `GitHubActions(.github/workflows)': which contain configuration files for setting up automated build, test and deployment pipelines for the project.
+5. `GitHubActions': (.github/workflows) which contain configuration files for setting up automated build, test and deployment pipelines for the project.

 6. `main.py`: This is the main Python script for the project.
 Modify it to implement the project's functionality.